 What’s Normal vs. What Needs a Call to Your Dentist

 Some discomfort is normal after implant surgery, but excessive pain, swelling that worsens after the first few days, or bleeding that won’t stop needs immediate attention.
-If you notice any implant movement or have trouble with your bite, contact your dentist right away.

 Following these dietary guidelines helps your body heal and protects your new implants during the critical integration period.
-Most patients find that the temporary restrictions are worth it once they can eat confidently again.
-If you’re considering same day teeth replacement, understanding the recovery diet helps you prepare for healing.